dolphindb/Tutorials_EN/import_data.md

 ```
 datetimeParse(format(time,"000000000"),"HHmmssSSS")
 ```
 We need to import a large number of small files of about 5MB.
 A single-threaded loop operation takes a long time to finish.
 In order to fully utilize the cluster resources, we can divide the import task into multiple subtasks.
 Each subtask imports a year's data.
-The task queues sent to each node are executed in parallel.
+The task queues sent to the nodes are executed in parallel.
 This process is implemented in the following two steps:

 First, define a function to import all the files in the specified annual directory:
 ```